DavesCodeMusings/SpaceTruckin/Stage11_cargo/README.txt

 Remember these are median prices.
 We'll need to do the divide by four and multiply by the die roll to get an actual price in a particular port.

-Once a function for pricing is coded, the remaining part of this stage will be to create a way for the player to buy and sell cargo items.
-This will be similar to the way the player can deposit and withdraw funds from the bank.
+We still need to have a way for the player to buy and sell cargo, but setting prices is complex work and probably all we want to take on for this stage.
+We'll save buying and selling for next time.